 A spiral staircase leading up to the stained glass dome of Louisiana's Old State Capitol.

 A spiral staircase leading up to the stained glass dome of Louisiana’s Old State Capitol.
-Image courtesy of Wikimedia Commons.
+Jami430, CC BY-SA 4.0, via Wikimedia Commons

 Louisiana’s Old State Capitol